Kushagra-Yadav/LEETCODE_POTD/README.md

 {{
+04-02-2024
+We make unordered_map to store element and frequency of t Now we have left and right increasing,decreasing window size we move right and do element frequecy increase and check that all of values in map of t are present in map of s if any of it is less than that in of t we break then move right when we have all values present then we decrease frequency of left and increase left now again we check that previous condition is satisified so we have less length else we move right every time we get less length we store it as best length and start as left at end if answer was 1e9 so no string found else return substring start from l and with best length }}

+{{
 16-01-2024
 Maintained map for checking presence of element and its index ,that is,where it is stored in a vector.
 For removal,find the element index and swap with last element.